SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/AI-Ethics-WG/Docs/GoogleDocs/14ibt8g356vB320x_lDgE80UpervzQHayGPFpJpRcdJo/doc-comments-only.md

+#### Context - Computing
+> * Vanessa Cardui: computing (no capital C)
+(sorry for the repeat comment, I accidentally resolved the first one, lol)
+>
+#### Context - Computing
+> * Vanessa Cardui: computing (no capital C) (Resolved by Vanessa Cardui)
+>
+#### Context - FIAT
+> * Vanessa Cardui: fiat
+(no caps) - it's not an initialism - the word stems from Latin :-) (Resolved by Colleen Pridemore)
+>
+#### Context - gather the collective intelligence of humanity
+> * Vanessa Cardui: Heya - I feel like this paragraph should explicitly include a line about the "informed consent" element that Esther has mentioned in the comments.

+And also, maybe, it should somehow address the question of attribution? (or at the least, mentioning sources in general terms, like "from interviews conducted at (somewhere)").
+It is kinda addressed further down with "Users are encouraged to identify themselves as a unique human being or identifiable individual.
+However, users can choose to remain anonymous." - but I feel like it might need to be here, in the "Goal" section, so the reader isn't left hanging?

+I (like most of us, probably) am a bit uneasy with the ethics of this widely-used "crowdsourced wisdom" approach, cos it does often end up as kinda plundering ordinary people for their uncredited insights; and (just as always) ordinary working-class people being made historically/archivally invisible as individuals, in service of some "greater" initiative that wasn't shaped by them.
+So I feel like it needs to be stated immediately that this *isn't* what we're doing.

+(and I'd need to have a real think about how I reckon something like this could be worded!)
+>
 #### Context - The creation of an educational video game for kids and adults to discover information about AI Ethics and help to alleviate fears, misconceptions or biases about AI
 > * Colleen Pridemore: I will be presenting a pitch to R&D Group on 06/05/2024 for such a video game.
 Want to make sure to be aligning with Decentralization practices.
 Advice welcome
 >